Welcome to our page about

 Photos and video by Kevin Gaughan

-Tonight the concert was given by the Regent Jazz Quartet – Peter Houtman on keyboard, Richard Everitt on sax, Paula Robinson on bass and Andrew Sime on drums.
+Tonight the concert was given by the Regent Jazz Quartet – Peter Houtman on the keyboard, Richard Everitt on sax, Paula Robinson on bass and Andrew Sime on drums.
 They were joined, in the second half, by Andy Nicholls on tenor sax.

 The set tonight included American Tunes, smooth Bossa Nova and bittersweet ballads and classic numbers.
 The Regent Club offers a pleasing atmosphere and a congenial ambience and those who attend are friendly and welcoming.
 The concert room is clean and there is plenty of seating.
 The bar offers a good selection of beers, ales and wines at reasonable prices.